GetStream/avatarview-android/avatarview-glide/README.md

 <img src="/preview/preview2.png" width="32%" align="right"/>

-### Loading Segmented Style Image
+### Loading Images with Fractional Style

-`AvatarView` supports loading up to four images with the segmented style as in the example below:
+`AvatarView` supports loading up to four images with the fractional style as in the example below:

 ```kotlin
 avatarView.loadImage(